 Core Team Training - How to Start Marriage Ministry in Your Parish

 Description: This workshop provides the practical steps for building comprehensive, intentional marriage ministry in every parish so that parishes may assist youth and young adults in the gradual process of vocational discernment, prepare engaged couples for Catholic marriage and support married couples through every stage of marriage and family life.
+CLICK HERE for the "Guide to Forming Parish Marriage Ministry."

-Relational Skills - The Basics of Mentoring
+Relational Skills - The Basics of Accompaniment

 Presentation Skills Training for Marriage Ministers